Sehan1109/LankaVibeTravelApp/README.md

 ## 🚀 Getting Started

-Follow these steps to set up the full project locally.
+Follow these steps to set up the full project locally !.

 ### 1. Prerequisites